uBizzy/koseven/system/guide/ko7/install.md

 sudo chmod -R a+rwx application/logs
 ~~~

 [!!]
 Make sure to use a unique salt for your application and never to share it.
-Take a look at the [Cookies](cookies) page for more information on how cookies work in KO7.
-If you do not define a `Cookie::$salt` value, KO7 will throw an exception when it encounters any cookie on your domain.
+Take a look at the [Cookies](cookies) page for more information on how cookies work in Koseven.
+If you do not define a `Cookie::$salt` value, Koseven will throw an exception when it encounters any cookie on your domain.

  - Test your installation by opening [http://localhost/](http://localhost/).